rokosylu/LTRSPG-2004/README.markdown

 ![](images/2.1_traceroute.png)

 >NOTE:
->Your lab output may be different if the ECMP hashed to R2 instead, output using R2 is omitted for brevity. |
+>Your lab output may be different if the ECMP hashed to a different path, output using R2 is omitted for brevity. |
 <br/><br/>
 #
 # Scenario 3 - Inter-domain SRTE using Explicit-path